Ficool

 Back in Hua, Shen Han received news of Lian Zhi's marriage.
-The moment he heard it, a sharp ache bloomed in his chest.
+The moment he heard it, a sharp ache tore through his chest.
 But he knew there was nothing he could do.
 He had no right to protest.
-He, himself, had already married Lian Yue.
+He himself had already married Lian Yue.

-Still, he made a promise, mostly to himself: this is temporary.
-This was simply a bitter path they both had to walk before reaching their happiness.
-Shen Han intended to use this marriage to Lian Yue to gain power, just as his father had suggested.
-And one day, he would destroy the Tughril Empire and bring Lian Zhi back to his side.
+Still, he made a promise to himself that it was temporary, that this was simply a bitter path they both had to walk before reaching their happiness.
+And one day, he would bring Lian Zhi back to his side.

 Days passed after the wedding, yet the warmth between husband and wife never came.

-Lian Yue played her role flawlessly before the court.
-Smiling like the happiest bride under heaven.
+Lian Yue played her role flawlessly before the court, smiling like the happiest bride in the entire empire.
 She clung to Shen Han's arm during morning greetings, called him "dear husband" at banquets, and praised him whenever the Emperor was near.

-But once the palace gates closed and the servants withdrew, her smile always faded.
+But once the palace gates closed and the servants were gone, her smile always faded.

 "Why are you never here?" she asked one evening as she sat before her mirror, combing her hair.
 "Every night, I wake to an empty bed."